MicrosoftDocs/azure-docs/articles/sentinel/ci-cd.md

 Azure Sentinel *content* is Security Information and Event Management (SIEM) that assists customers with ingesting, monitoring, alerting, hunting, and more in Azure Sentinel.
 For example, Azure Sentinel content includes data connectors, parsers, workbooks, and analytics rules.
 For more information, see [About Azure Sentinel content and solutions](sentinel-solutions.md).

-You can use the built-in content provided in Azure Sentinel as is, customize it for your own needs, or create your own custom content from scratch.
+You can use the out-of-the-box (built-in) content provided in the Azure Sentinel Content hub and customize it for your own needs, or create your own custom content from scratch.

 When creating custom content, you can store and manage it in your own Azure Sentinel workspaces, or an external source control repository, including GitHub and Azure DevOps repositories.
-You can also package your content in solutions [via the Azure Sentinel GitHub community](https://github.com/Azure/Azure-Sentinel/tree/master/Solutions) to have it displayed in the Azure Sentinel Content hub.

 This article describes how to manage the connections between Azure Sentinel and external source control repositories.
 Managing your content in an external repository allows you to make updates to that content outside of Azure Sentinel, and have it automatically deployed to your workspaces.

 > [!TIP]
 > This article does *not* describe how to create specific types of content from scratch.
-For more information, see the relevant [Azure Sentinel GitHub directory](https://github.com/Azure/Azure-Sentinel) for each content type.
+For more information, see the relevant [Azure Sentinel GitHub wiki](https://github.com/Azure/Azure-Sentinel/wiki#get-started) for each content type.
 >

 ## Prerequisites and scope